Erudika/scoold/README.md

 reputation than the threshold, a notification message will be sent to Slack/Mattermost/Teams, giving you the option to either approve or delete that post.
 The action can only be performed by moderators.

-## Self-hosting Para and Scoold through SSL
+## Self-hosting Para and Scoold with HTTPS

 The recommended way for enabling HTTPS with your own SSL certificate in a self-hosted environment is to run a proxy server like NGINX in front of Scoold and Para.
 As an alternative you can use Apache or Lighttpd.